 New Jersey Product Liability Attorney

-According to the U.S. Consumer Product Safety Commission, an estimated 36 million people per year seek medical attention for injuries related to consumer products.
+According to the U.S. Consumer Product Safety Commission, millions of people seek medical attention every year for injuries related to consumer products.
 They also estimate 34,000 consumer product-related deaths occur each year.
 If a defective product causes you an injury, death, or the death of a loved one, a New Jersey product liability attorney at Meirowitz & Wasserberg, LLP, is here to help you get the compensation you need to recover from your injuries and protect your future.

 Manufacturers must exercise a reasonable standard of care to ensure the products they make and sell are in good working order and are appropriate to use for their purpose.
 If a defect in manufacture could result in injury if used improperly, the manufacturer has a duty to inform the user of the proper use of the product and warn of potential dangers.

 Sellers of the product also have a responsibility not to misrepresent the uses or safety of a product.
 A seller who advertises a product for use in a manner other than intended by the manufacturer could lead to serious injuries of those who trust their advertising.
 Sellers also have a responsibility to only sell products that are safe for use; retailers that fail to ensure the products they sell are safe bear some responsibility for injuries caused.
 For more information regarding liability for dangerous or defective products, speak with a New Jersey personal injury lawyer experienced in product liability claims.